Legionxoxo/sunny-weather-site/readme.md

 # 🌤️ Weather App - Sunny!
 Init?

 This is my **first ever project** made using **HTML, CSS, and JavaScript**!
+This is where everything started and my interest took off.
 It’s a simple weather web app where you can enter the name of any city and get real-time weather data using the OpenWeatherMap API.

 ## 🚀 Features